-Excerpted from 55 Trends Now Shaping the Future of Terrorism.
-Variations of the Appendix C: from this US government report were also reprinted in The Huffington Post, The Seoul Times, Aljazeera Magazine, Hi Pakistan, Arab News, Al Arabiya, Frontier India Strategic & Defence, Beirut-Online, Uganda Watch, Daily Online Alochona, Senegambia News, Congo Forum, Dhaka Mails, Democratic Labor Party Bangladesh, Sudan Watch, Islam And Muslims, The Morung Express, Southern Asian Outlook, New Age Islam, News Wing, Soldier of Africa, The Earth Times, Northern News Lines, Pakistan Link, News of Interest, Chowk, Sinhala, Middle East Online, News From Bangladesh, Newstrack India, MEPeace, The Pakistan Spectator, Muslim.net, Fiji Daily Post, Congo Watch, United News Network, Muslim World Today, Sri Lanka Guardian, Bangladesh Business On Line, Blitz, Sentinel Review, PakTribune, Pakistan Daily and the Lahore, Pakistan-based South Asian Media Net.
+Variations of the Appendix C: from this report were also reprinted worldwide in The Huffington Post, The Seoul Times, Aljazeera Magazine, Hi Pakistan, Arab News, Al Arabiya, Frontier India Strategic & Defence, Beirut-Online, Daily Online Alochona, Senegambia News, Congo Forum, Dhaka Mails, Democratic Labor Party Bangladesh, Sudan Watch, Islam And Muslims, The Morung Express, Southern Asian Outlook, New Age Islam, News Wing, Soldier of Africa, The Earth Times, Northern News Lines, Pakistan Link, News of Interest, Chowk, Sinhala, Middle East Online, News From Bangladesh, Newstrack India, MEPeace, The Pakistan Spectator, Muslims.net, Fiji Daily Post, Congo Watch, United News Network, Muslim World Today, Sri Lanka Guardian, Bangladesh Business On Line, Blitz, Sentinel Review, PakTribune, Pakistan Daily and the Lahore, Pakistan-based South Asian Media Net.

-Excerpts about Invincible Defense Technology from a 254-page report: "55 Trends Now Shaping the Future of Terrorism" edited by Dr. Marvin J. Cetron and Owen Davies.
+Excerpts about Invincible Defense Technology taken from a 254-page report: “55 Trends Now Shaping the Future of Terrorism” edited by Dr. Marvin J. Cetron and Owen Davies.
 The Proteus Trends Series, Volume 1, Issue 2.
 Issued Feb 2008.
-The entire report is available online at: http://www.carlisle.army.mil/proteus/docs/55-terror.pdf .
+A PDF of the entire report is available online on the Center for Homeland Defense and Security webpage at the Naval Postgraduate School website at: https://www.hsdl.org/?view&did=485366.

 Note: The text in blue boxes was written by the editors of the report.
 The text in green boxes was written by Dr. David Leffler, an expert in Invincible Defense Technology.
 Dr. Leffler’s comments appeared in the original document on pages 18, 79, 176, C-13 through C-16.